tomas-ravalli/dynamic-pricing-engine/README.md

     * **`simulate.py`**: A script that used the trained model to run "what-if" scenarios, predicting demand and revenue across a range of potential price points.
     * **`optimize.py`**: The final script that orchestrated the simulation to identify the single price point that would maximize projected revenue for a given match.

 </br>

 > ⚠️ **DISCLAIMER**
+> * **Data:** All data presented in this public repository is synthetically generated.
+It is designed to mirror the statistical properties of the original dataset without revealing any confidential information.
+> * **Code:** To honor confidentiality agreements, the source code and data for the original project are private.
+This repository demonstrates the modeling approach and best practices used in the real-world solution.
 > * **Complexity:** This repository provides a high-level demonstration of the project's architecture and methodology.
 Certain implementation details and model complexities have been simplified for clarity.
-> * **Confidentiality:** To honor confidentiality agreements, the source code and data for the original project are private.
-This repository demonstrates the modeling approach and best practices used in the real-world solution.
-> * > * **Synthetic data:** All data presented in this public repository is synthetically generated.
-It is designed to mirror the statistical properties of the original dataset without revealing any confidential information.

 </br>